qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step1.md

 For this scenario, we choose the [Minikube](https://minikube.sigs.k8s.io/docs) for multiple reasons:
 - You may easily install it on your laptop;
 - You only have to type `minikube start` to spin up the local Kubernetes cluster;
-- We can install add-ons to bring the experience to the real-world Kubernetes cluster.
+- We can install add-ons to the Minikube.
+With add-ons, we can create a cluster very similar to the one you will use in real life.

-We will need to download and install `minikube` and `kubectl`.
+We will need to download and install some components.
+There is a script for that below.

 > You can click on the command that rounded in a black box and it will be automatically executed